RedisLabs/redislabs-docs/content/modules/redistimeseries/release-notes/redistimeseries-1.0-release-notes.md

 Main Performance improvements:

-- https://github.com/RedisTimeSeries/RedisTimeSeries/commit/3651ef8eb65b390e333053b91a64617fc2382f6e Do not use `_union` if there's only 1 leaf in the index
+- #[3651](https://github.com/RedisTimeSeries/RedisTimeSeries/commit/3651ef8eb65b390e333053b91a64617fc2382f6e) Do not use `_union` if there's only 1 leaf in the index
-- https://github.com/RedisTimeSeries/RedisTimeSeries/commit/0a68d4eca95108595ac7dfbae68d3f0371e41470 Make _difference faster by iterating over the left dict (which is always smaller)
+- #[0a68](https://github.com/RedisTimeSeries/RedisTimeSeries/commit/0a68d4eca95108595ac7dfbae68d3f0371e41470) Make _difference faster by iterating over the left dict (which is always smaller)

-## RedisTimeSeries v1.0.1 Release Notes
+## RedisTimeSeries 1.0.1

 Update urgency: Minor
 This is a maintenance release for version 1.0.

 Secondary Index should work faster when a filter consistent a list of k=v predicates.

-## RedisTimeSeries v1.0.0 Release Notes
+## RedisTimeSeries 1.0.0

 This is the General Availability release of RedisTimeSeries!
 Please read the [full story here](https://redislabs.com/blog/redistimeseries-ga-making-4th-dimension-truly-immersive)